fleivinho/Aulas/README.md

 # Aulas
-Repositório dedicado aos vídeo-aulas no YouTube.
+Repositório dedicado as vídeo-aulas no YouTube.